raven-dev-ops/tool_csv_data/README.md

 The workflow will decode and sign both executables using SHA256 and a timestamp server.
 If not provided, executables are still produced but may prompt SmartScreen on first run.

+## FAQ

+- Where do I change header mappings?
+  - Edit `MamboLite/lookups/column_map_lookup.csv` (alias -> target field).
+Re-run without changing code.

+- Can I run without Outlook?
+  - Yes.
+Use SMTP with `--email you@domain.com --email-method smtp --smtp MamboLite/smtp.json.example`.

+- How do I update prefixes/suffixes/compound names?
+  - Edit the CSVs in `MamboLite/lookups/`.
+They are loaded at runtime.

+- Why aren’t executables in the repo?
+  - We publish them on the Releases page via GitHub Actions.
+This keeps the repo small and clean.

+- How do I get Phase 3/4 artifacts?
+  - Check Releases for the Dashboard/OCR bundles or run the corresponding release workflows from GitHub Actions.